robzor92/robzor92.github.io/docs/user_guides/mlops/serving/deployment.md

 !!! info "Predictor script for Python models"
     For Python models, you can select a custom [predictor script](#predictor) to load and run the trained model by clicking on `From project` or `Upload new file`, to choose an existing script in the project file system or upload a new script, respectively.

 If you prefer, change the name of the deployment, model version or [artifact version](#model-artifact).
-Then, click on `Create deployment` to create the deployment for your model.
+Then, click on `Create new deployment` to create the deployment for your model.

 <p align="center">
   <figure>